T3chnocr4t/T3chnocr4t.github.io/CTF/WebSecAcademy/User role controlled by request parameter.md

 ![2024-05-15_00-05](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/556ef814-caf8-4aa4-a975-0ad33c90811b)

 - We can see that we are using the POST method (sending data to the server).
 We can send the request to the Repeater tab and modify it more effectively there.
-- Modify the request by changing the path to "/admin" and setting the cookie header value of "admin" to true.
-And use the cookie to acces the admin panel.
+- Modify the request by changing the path to "/admin" and setting the cookie header value of  "admin" from fasle ( admin=fasle indicates that the user associated with the cookie is not an administrator.) to true.
+And use the session to acces the admin panel.
 Sending this request should take us to the admin panel.
 Bingo 😂

 ![33](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/7ac84be3-5336-4a30-88c6-d943af71c779)